Retired Lt. Gen. Michael Flynn Moves to Withdraw His Guilty Plea

 Former Trump National Security Advisor and retired Army Lt.
-Gen. Michael Flynn filed a motion Tuesday to withdraw his guilty plea in a November 2017 plea deal, according to his lawyer, Sidney Powell.
+Gen. Michael Flynn filed a motion Tuesday to withdraw his guilty plea as part of a plea deal in the Russia inquiry, according to his lawyer Sidney Powell.

 She tweeted: